daviludvig/ludvig-theme-zsh/README.md

 ### Why should i use this?
 * Well, this is a ZSH theme being built by a CS student.
 So by using this you are going to see a lot of good changes and well-looking improvements.
+* And, personally talking to **YOU** - who like nostalgic coding env like me -...
+Take your sit and enjoy the nowadays and future changes.

 ### How do i use this?
 * Firstly, you have to download `ludvig.zsh-theme`